solid-contrib/information/solid-events.md

 # Team
 A good team can make all the difference.
 Examples of roles include:
+- promotion
 - ticketing
-- promotion
 - equipment support
-- host
+- presentation host

 # Venue
-Partnering with existing meetups or organisations that regularly host events has the benefit of learning from their experience.
+Partnering with existing meetups or organisations that regularly host events has the benefit of learning from their experience and benefit from their existing setup.

 # Equipment
-Organising a projector, sound system, and laptop for displaying the presentation.
+Organising a projector, sound system, and laptop for displaying the presentation in advance is important for a smooth running event.
+Make sure you have the right cables and preferably do a trial run before the event.
+If you partner with a venue that is familiar with hosting events, make sure to know who to contact about equipment setup.

 # Programme
-A general introduction to Solid to kickstart your Solid Event can be helpful for newcomers.
+A general introduction to Solid to kickstart your Solid Event can be helpful for newcomers and to warm the attention of the crowd.
 If your event is general and targeted to a wide audience using Solid or looking to use Solid, it is important that you cover What, Why, How, When, described so anyone can understand.
-- What is Solid?
-- Why should I use Solid?
-- How can I use it?
 It is useful to talk about the core values that define the Solid design.
 Value based conversations can be an excellent route to moving these conversations forward.

-(include standard intro presentation?)
+Questions to answer in the opening introduction include: What is Solid?
+Why should I use Solid?
+How can I use Solid?

 The [FOSDEM talk by Ruben Verborgh](http://bofh.nikhef.nl/events/FOSDEM/2019/Janson/solid_web_decentralization.mp4) is a great introduction if you'd prefer to screen a recording.

 Demos of Solid solutions preferably by locals building on Solid help the audience focus on practical implementations.
-There are also recorded demos available.
+You can also ask Solid app developers for recorded demos.

 ## Speakers
 Solid Events are a great opportunitiy to highlight local people building on Solid.
+Reach out to the Solid Team and ask  solid/chat on gitter to see if there are people local to you.

 ## Debate Panel
-Define a theme or opening question.
+If you decide to set up a debate panel, define a theme or opening question.
 One way to focus the conversation is to set it up as a debate panel with multiple teams defending a specific perspective.
 Allocating people to defend perspectives they do not neccesarily agree with is a good way to open the mind and expand the debate.

 ## Entrepreneur-Investor Pitching
 One format is to invite local entrepreneurs and developers to pitch an idea for a Solid app or Pod Provider.
 You can also invite investors to pitch why their funds are appropriate for Solid values.